Add screen groups

 If a screen group has scrolling panels, the panel's height increases automatically based on its content.
 You can insert widgets into a panel by dragging a widget inside it, or by clicking the add button.

 Currently, you can only add screen groups for large screen sizes and not for a medium or small screen size.
-Configure your app for a large screen size before adjusting to the other two screen sizes.
+You can move the entire screen group to the pending list to customize layouts for different screens.

 Screen groups include the following configuration settings: